useshortcut/api-cookbook/stories-to-slack/README.md

 It searches for work completed between the last business day and today, checks for support tickets on each Story, and preps data to send to Slack.
 The name of the Story, a link to the Story, and a count of the number of tickets on the Story are sent to a specific Slack channel, so the support team can quickly find Stories where they need to follow up.

 To use this script, open send-stories-to-slack.py in a text editor.
+This file will be in the folder where you downloaded the Cookbook repository.

 You'll need to have a Slack App set up to use an [Incoming Webhook URL](https://api.slack.com/incoming-webhooks) to get information from Clubhouse into Slack.
 [Slack's guide to setting this up](https://api.slack.com/slack-apps) is very friendly!